pericleskb/iot-secure/README.txt

 6. In order to use SSL with this project you will need to create a Certificate Authority and self sign the certificates of all the devices in your mqtt network.
    This is achieved easily by running the bash script generate_certificates.sh, again located in the project's root directory.
 Follow any instruction on the command line.
    First you need to fill in a path (absolute or relative) where the certificates generated will be stored.
-   First this script will produce the certifacte authority's key and certificate and copy them to the appropriate directory where they can be used by the Eclipse MQTT Broker.
+   First this script will produce the certificate authority's key and certificate and copy them to the appropriate directory where they can be used by the Eclipse MQTT Broker.
    For this it will prompt you to fill the details of the Broker's certificate.
 Make sure to fill in the same details for all certificates that will be produced during this process.
    IMPORTANT: When prompted for the CN (Common Name) please enter "raspberrypi.local".
    IMPORTANT: You will be asked to provide a PEM password.
 This is the password that will encrypt the private key, so it will be stored securely.